 How will you manage projects to minimize risk?

 Once you get a deal under contract, you need to have established project management systems to help you track your project progress and expenses to keep you project on-schedule and on-budget.

 Project Management Strategies

 Once you get your flip projects under contract, you need to have business processes in place to help manage your projects to ensure that your projects are finished on-time and on-budget.
 You may want to consider utilizing a rehab project management software

 In your house flipping business plan, dedicate a section to discussing your Project Management processes to manage your Contractors, Project Schedule & Budgets.

-In Chapter 5, we discuss the processes necessary for managing your Rehab projects.
+In Chapter 5, we discuss the processes necessary for Managing your Rehab projects